toyan00/ToyanBomb/README.md

 ToyanBomb is released under the **MIT License**.

-You are free to:

-- Use it
-- Modify it
-- Redistribute it
-- Fork it
-- Incorporate the source code into other projects
+You are free to use, modify, redistribute, fork, and incorporate the source code into other projects.

 Please retain the original copyright notice and MIT License when redistributing the source code or substantial portions of it.